 - Total distance: approximately 11 miles / 18 kilometers

 The Huchuy Qosqo trek is ideal for those who have limited time but desire a taste of hiking.
 The varied landscape and incredible views make this hike an exciting experience.

 This Machu Picchu hike starts in Tauqaq village (3750m/12303ft) that sits on the edge of Piuray Lagoon.
-Along the way, trekkers pass sceneries of the typical Andean valleys with crops of corn, potatoes, barley, quinoa, and other tubers, and while ascending about 4050m/13287ft, the landscape changes dramatically to the classic of high Andean savannah or Puna with scant vegetation, mainly of ichu.
-The views of the Vilcabamba mountain range peaks are spectacular with the presence of the Veronica, Pitusiray, and Chicon snow peaks.
+Along the way, trekkers pass sceneries of the typical Andean valleys with crops of corn, potatoes, barley, quinoa, and other tubers, and while ascending about 4050m/13287ft, the landscape changes dramatically to the classic high Andean savannah or Puna with scant vegetation, mainly of ichu.
+The views of the Vilcabamba mountain range peaks are spectacular with the presence of snow peaks such as Veronica, Pitusiray, and Chicon snow peaks.
 Following the trail, trekkers descent toward Huchuy Qosqo (3600m/11800ft).
-Huchuy Qosqo means “Little Cusco” and situated facing the grandiose Vilcanota Mountain range.
+Huchuy Qosqo means “Little Cusco” and it is in front of the grandiose Vilcanota Mountain range.
 It comprises a ceremonial open center, the Kallanka (Great Wall), grain storage structures, and a long-lasting Inca-built irrigation channel which provides water to the site.
-An important agricultural center along with Pisac during the Inca period.
-Afterward, trekkers go downhill to Lamay (2900m/9514ft) to catch the transport to Ollantaytambo.
-From there take the train to Aguas Calientes and the last day the awesome Machu Picchu.
+Afterward, trekkers go downhill to Lamay (2900m/9514ft).
+Then, they are transferred to Ollantaytambo in order to take the train to Aguas Calientes.
+From they take the train to Aguas Calientes and this is the last day of an awesome adventure in Machu Picchu!

 6. Ausangate Trek & Vinicunca (Rainbow) Mountain